-Status ncil that ne of the :hanges ial year frame. olicy to the n with the the thas ern on ern on d into development Progress The Melbourne Racing Club have advised Council that they have placed the proposed Planning Scheme Amendment on hold pending the Clubs review of the implications of the State Governments policy changes announced in the 2021 State Budget.
+Status levelopment Progress The Melbourne Racing Club have advised Council that they have placed the proposed Planning Scheme Amendment on hold pending the Clubs review of the implications of the State Governments policy changes announced in the 2021 State Budget.
 Total no of applications received for the financial year = 457 with 90 per cent completed within timeframe.
-The translation of the existing Local Planning Policy Framework and Municipal Strategic Statement to the Planning Policy Framework (PPF) in conjunction with DELWP was delayed as Council were awaiting the provision of draft material from DELWP for 12 provision of draft material from DELWP for 12 been reviewed by Council officers and returned to DELWP with comments expressing major concern on the proposed PPF.
+The translation of the existing Local Planning Policy Framework and Municipal Strategic Statement to the Planning Policy Framework (PPF) in conjunction with DELWP was delayed as Council were awaiting the provision of draft material from DELWP for 12 months.
+Draft material was received in Q3 and has been reviewed by Council officers and returned to DELWP with comments expressing major concern on the proposed PF.
 DELWP had undertaken to provide revised documentation by 30 June 2021.
-Given the DELWP delays, this project will extend into the next financial Vear.
+Given the DELWP delays, this project will extend into the next financial year.
 An adequate supply of residential, commercial and industrial development Action Process the Planning Scheme Amendment for the Sandown Master Plan Town Planning referral from Engineering.
-Compliance with statutory timeframes as defined by the Subdivision Act Total no of applications received for the financial yes Total no of applications rec Translate the existing Local Planning Policy Framework and Municipal Strategic Statement to the the Planning Policy Framework and Municipal Strategic Statement to the the Planning Policy Framework in conjunction with DEWLP with DEWLP DELWP was delayed as Council were awaiting the provision of draterial from DELWP for 12 months.
-Draft material from DELWP for 03 and has been reviewed by Council officers and returned to DELWP with comments expressing major concern on the proposed PF.
-DELWP had undertaken to provide revised documentation by 30 June 2021.
-Given the DELWP delays, this project will extend into the provide revised documentation by 30 June 2021.
-An adequate supply of reside Priority Appropriately zone sufficient land for ongoing industrial growth and development in the city
+Compliance with statutory timeframes as defined by the Subdivision Act Translate the existing Local Planning Policy Framework and Municipal Strategic Statement to the Planning Policy Framework in conjunction with DEWLP with DEWLP An adequate supply of reside Priority Appropriately zone sufficient land for ongoing industrial growth and development in the city